Mrinmoy99/datasciencecoursera/README.md

 # datasciencecoursera
-This a data Scientist's Toolbox repo.
+This is a data Scientist's Toolbox repo.